-Push notification is changing our computing behavior, probably at a scale that is not so apparent but it certainly is changing.
+Push notification is changing our online behavior, probably at a scale that is not so apparent but it certainly is changing.

 It is gating our engagement with the internet.
 For instance, just recall how until 2-3 years ago you used to scour all your content from just one source- Google.
 You determined what you need and then you pulled it out from Google- which is essentially just one app.
 But now, as the world is transitioning from desktop to mobile- which is swamped with gazillion apps, the data are determining what content may interest you and it is then pushed to you via mobile notification.

 The paradigm has changed from ‘pull’ to ‘push’, or perhaps changing rapidly.

 Both iOS and Android are constantly revamping the notification interface to make it more actionable.
 A lot of website interactions like responding to a message, accepting facebook request, mark as read, etc. have shifted from the app to the notification tray.